crts314/EJNotes/chapter1.md

 We can do all classic arithmetic on them.

+The `%` symbol is used to represent the remainder operation.
+For example, `314 % 100` produces `14`.

 Operators use precedance rules and parentheses similarily as in math.

 Some numbers are special like `infinity` and `-Infinity`.

+`NaN` stands for “not a number”, even though it is a value of the number type.
+You’ll get this result when you, for example, try to calculate `0 / 0`.

 ### Strings